 March 17, 2018 – 9 am – 4 pm: The Flowers of Winter

 By the time St. Patrick’s Day gets here, most of us will have had our fill of winter, while winter may not yet be ready to release its grip on Central New York.
 So, why not make your way over to the winter oasis known in these parts as the Carol Watson Greenhouse, in Lafayette, NY.
 I can’t wait for Mar.
 17, 2018.
 It will be nice, warm and sunny in the greenhouses, making them great places for photography in March, don’t you think? (more information)

 May 5, 2018 – 7 am – 4 pm: Waterfalls & Streams of CNY

 By the time early May starts to blossom in Central New York we could all be suffering from severe cabin fever.
 It’s probably going to be muddy and it may not be all that warm yet.
 But, we’re ready to get outdoors with our cameras.
-Well, I’d be hard pressed to find a better subject in these early days of spring than the waterfalls and streams of Central New York.
+Well, I’d be hard-pressed to find a better subject in these early days of spring than the waterfalls and streams of Central New York.
 Fortunately, there’s no shortage of this subject matter so we’ll be hard-pressed to cover every venue we might like. (more information)

 July 7, 2018 – 7 am to 6 pm: Sonnenberg Gardens Photo Tour/Workshop

-The award winning gardens are always a highlight of our year, not to mention a bright spot each summer.
+The award-winning gardens are always a highlight of our year, not to mention a bright spot each summer.
 The 50-acre estate is one of just two public gardens in all of the New York State Parks System.
-A gift to the community from Frederick Ferris and Mary Clark Thompson, besides providing a serene respite from our daily routines, they provide an unparalleled opportunity for photographer interested in landscape, flower, close-up and macro photography. (more information)
+A gift to the community from Frederick Ferris and Mary Clark Thompson, besides providing a serene respite from our daily routines, they provide an unparalleled opportunity for a photographer interested in landscape, flower, close-up and macro photography. (more information)

 Check back for more shorts…coming soon.